sazeda1/Css_prac/README.md

 The border-width property specifies the width of the four borders.

 The width can be set as a specific size (in px, pt, cm, em, etc) or by using one of the three pre-defined values: thin, medium, or thick:
+# If the border-style property has four values:

+border-style: dotted solid double dashed;
+top border is dotted
+right border is solid
+bottom border is double
+left border is dashed
+If the border-style property has three values:

+border-style: dotted solid double;
+top border is dotted
+right and left borders are solid bottom border is double
+If the border-style property has two values:

+border-style: dotted solid;
+top and bottom borders are dotted right and left borders are solid
+If the border-style property has one value:

+border-style: dotted;
+all four borders are dotted